Rachealthong/fyp/README.md

-###Technical Analysis
+### Technical Analysis
-Integrates LSTM for stock price prediction <br/>
+Integrated LSTM for stock price prediction <br/>
-###Sentimental Analysis
+### Sentimental Analysis
-Scrape relevant news from Google using Beautiful Soup Use FinBert to analyze sentiment of the news headline.
+Scraped relevant news from Google using Beautiful Soup Used FinBert to analyze sentiment of the news headline.